 #1 Task: Complete your Room InventoryThis is an important online document for you to complete.
 By completing it, you agree that everything in the room is in good working order.
 This online document protects you at the end of the tenancy when you move out so you are not charged unnecessarily for something that may already have been there when you arrived.
 Learn more about the inventory. |

-Everyone should register with a local doctor (GP).
-UK students – as well as those from the European Economic Area (EEA), Switzerland, or a country with a reciprocal health agreement with the UK – can all access free NHS treatment.
+Everyone should register with a local doctor (GP) when they arrive in the UK.
+UK students, EEA and Swiss nationals with settled or pre-settled status, and those from countries with a reciprocal health agreement with the UK, can all access free NHS treatment.

-You can find your nearest doctor, on the NHS website.
-Remember, your GP is not just there to look after your physical health.
-If you’re feeling low or anxious you can speak to your GP about how you are feeling.
+You can find your nearest doctor on the NHS website - visit this link.
+And remember, your GP is there to support both your physical and mental health.
+If you’re feeling low, anxious, or overwhelmed, don’t hesitate to speak to them—they’re here to help.

 You might want to think about opening a new bank account.
 If you’re an international student, this is particularly important.
 You need a UK bank account to keep your money safe.